Learn to Lose Yourself a little, but often.

 You can have that same power by practicing a little speaking, often.

 Learn to tell jokes to friends, and even strangers.
-Learn the joke, word for word and deliver it like you were being paid.
+Learn the joke, word for word.
+Then, deliver it like you were being paid.

 Memorise a poem, or famous quote, and recite it at the most appropriate, (or inappropriate for an extra challenge) moment.